usnistgov/TIG-Stage/sp800-63a/sec4_ial.md

 #### 4.4.1.8.
 Security Controls

 The CSP SHALL employ appropriately tailored security controls, to include control enhancements, from the moderate or high baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent federal (e.g., [FEDRAMP](#FEDRAMP))  or industry standard.
+The CSP SHALL ensure that the minimum assurance-related controls for *moderate-impact* systems or equivalent are satisfied.

 #### <a name="referee"></a>4.4.2.
 IAL2 Trusted Referee Proofing Requirements